 Now that the sweetest summer veggies are rolling in it’s easier than ever to eat loads of vegetables– I definitely include cherry tomatoes, snap peas, and corn in the category of sweet summer treats!
 We’re getting lots of potassium and other important nutrients from all that farm produce.
-I really like The Not So Perfect Housewife’s post debunking 5 big myths about plant-based diets.

 Are you swimming in tomatoes yet?
 My latest post at Eartheasy has a boatload of suggestions for what to do with all those tomatoes!

 Do you wish you had more home-grown deliciousness in your summer?
 My post on 9 ways to get more food from your yard has been pretty popular on Pinterest this month among hundreds of people looking to grow more of their own food.
 Implement some or all of these strategies, and enjoy years of free food growing right outside your door!